SAP/luigi/docs/luigi-core-api.md

 #### getDirtyStatus

-Returns the dirty status, which is set by the client.
-Default the dirty status is `false`.
+Returns the dirty status, which is set by the Client via [setDirtyStatus](luigi-client-api.md#setdirtystatus).
+By default, the dirty status is `false`.

 Returns **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**